Juju075/symfony-devops/README.md

 Testing your code is crucial to ensure that it works as intended, meets the requirements of the end-users, <br>
 and is free of bugs and errors.<br><br>
-By catching issues early in the development process, testing can save time and resources <br>
+By catching issues early in the development process, testing can save time and resources <br><br>
-in the long run, improve code quality, and boost confidence in the reliability and functionality of the code.<br><br>
+Your code can also be more maintainable and free of regression.<br>
+ y having a suite of automated tests that cover the functionality of your code, you can ensure that changes made in the future do not introduce<br>
+new bugs or regressions.<br>
 Ultimately, testing is an essential part of the software development process.

 <iframe height="300" width="600">